Make this 4th of July Mickey Flag Shirt to wear for your patriotic celebrations this year. And if you’re lucky, a holiday at Disneyland!

 If you’ve done freezer paper stenciling before, this will all seem very familiar.
 If not, it’s so easy!
-I’ll give you all the directions here, and then at the end of the post there’s a link where you can download an svg file for cutting the stencil with an electronic die cutter, or even just print it out and cut it by hand.
+I’ll give you all the directions here, and then at the end of the post there’s a link where you can download an svg file for cutting the stencil with a Cricut or Silhouette, or even just print it out and cut it by hand.

 Ok, the rundown.
 You will need:

 - a shirt (white is best, and if it’s hot where you live, probably a short sleeved one 🙂